Welcome to Our Blog on the Camino Portuguese

 We made our way across the square to the shore of the Tagus river, and sat on some rocks for a bit, enjoying the warmth and sunshine, listening to live music, and watching the waves lap the beach.

-After a short break we continued our wanderings, up past the Elevador de Santa Justa, an exterior, wrought iron elevator that transports people 45 m up from the Braixa to the Largo do Carmo districts.
-This 19th century industrial age marvel is a work of art, and undoubtedly offers great views of the city from the top.
+After a short break, we continued our wanderings, up past the Elevador de Santa Justa, an exterior, a wrought iron elevator that transports people 45 m up from the Braixa to the Largo do Carmo districts.
+This 19th-century industrial-age marvel is a work of art and undoubtedly offers great views of the city from the top.
 We decided to give it a miss as there was a huge lineup of people waiting to go up.

 As evening arrived it brought some cooler temperatures with it, which felt like a relief.
 However, it also brought a host of restauranteurs out onto the street, all vying for attention, offering their menus for consideration, and trying to temp people to sit down at their outdoor patios.
 As we slowly climbed the main tourist street we were also approached multiple times by street vendors trying to sell us pot and hashish.
 Although the directness of the various vendors was a little unexpected, no one was rude or threatening, and we generally had a peaceful walk home.